 Top 4 challenges of SMEs in Singapore

 The excitement of starting your own business and waking up every day to do what you love is an amazing time of your life.
 However, along with the pride and joy of having your own business comes the often difficult (and daunting) task of managing aspects of your business that you are not an expert in.
-Working with SMEs in Singapore for the last 15 years and by surveying our clients at Acc Pro (Singapore), I want to share top 4 challenges faced by SMEs in Singapore.
+Working with SMEs in Singapore for the last 15 years and by surveying our clients at Acc Pro (Singapore), I want to share the top 4 challenges faced by SMEs in Singapore.

 4. Motivating and retaining Employees: Much like delighting customers, you are in for a rude shock if you end up employing the wrong people.
 Finding good people is a tedious and time-consuming task while you are working to keep the business afloat but it pays off in the long run.
-Having alignment to the goals, setting up core values and operating principles will help your staff motivated to go over and beyond your expectation.
+Having alignment to the goals, and setting up core values and operating principles will help your staff motivated to go over and beyond your expectation.

-Victor Goh is a QuickBooks ProAdvisor and the Co-Founder of AccPro Singapore Group, a leading Accounting, HR and consultancy group providing Cloud Accounting, IT and operations consultancy for SMEs in Singapore.
+Victor Goh is a QuickBooks ProAdvisor and the Co-Founder of AccPro Singapore Group, a leading Accounting, HR, and consultancy group providing Cloud Accounting, IT, and operations consultancy for SMEs in Singapore.